Tube Furnace for Silicon Oxidation Testing

 Photo by Kevin Chen

-To enhance the oxidation process, steam is introduced at one end of the tube.
-The presence of water vapor significantly accelerates silicon oxidation compared to dry oxygen alone.
-By controlling both temperature and exposure time, I can observe how these parameters affect the oxidation rate.
-The resulting silicon dioxide layers exhibit characteristic colors based on their thickness due to thin-film interference effects.
-Thinner layers appear yellow or gold, while progressively thicker layers transition through colors including blue, purple, and eventually appearing transparent or white.
+To push the oxidation along, I introduce steam at one end of the tube.
+The water vapour speeds silicon oxidation up a lot compared to dry oxygen on its own.
+By changing the temperature and how long I leave it, I can watch how each one affects the oxidation rate.
+The silicon dioxide layers end up with their own colours depending on thickness, thanks to thin-film interference.
+Thin layers look yellow or gold, and as they get thicker they move through blue and purple before going more or less transparent or white.

 Photo by Kevin Chen